stoffu/xmrto-lens/README.md

-XMR.TO Lens
+XMR.to Lens
 ===============

-Chrome/Firefox extension for XMR.TO
+Chrome/Firefox extension for XMR.to